 At a Glance: How to Make this Mediterranean Eggplant Recipe

-- First, use a fork to poke the eggplants about eight times each.
-This allows steam to escape these beauties while roasting.
-Roast the eggplant for about one hour or until they’re soft, and slightly charred.
+- First, roast the eggplant for about one hour or until they’re soft, and slightly charred.

-- Meanwhile, put the lentils on to cook with a bayleaf.
+- Meanwhile, put the lentils on to cook.
 Chop the garlic, parsley and gather the seasonings.

-- Third, when the eggplant are almost done, place the tomatoes in the oven for roasting.
+- Third, when the eggplant are almost done, roast the tomatoes.

-- Next, once the eggplant and tomatoes are done roasting, remove from oven.
-Cut the eggplant open and allow to cool a bit.
+- Next, once the eggplant and tomatoes are done roasting, cut the eggplant open and allow to cool a bit.
 Scrape out the flesh.

 - Last, add the eggplant flesh, roasted tomatoes, olive oil, lemon juice, garlic, oregano, salt, pepper and red pepper flakes to the pan with the lentils.
 Rewarm on low as needed.

 Share with another squeeze of lemon, parsley, yogurt or coconut cream and naan or sourdough.

 - Freezer friendly?
 Yes please!
 Freeze this Mediterranean lentil recipe for up to two weeks.
 Thaw in fridge overnight and rewarm with a splash of water on stovetop.